ezzabuzaid/me/src/content/posts/building-todo-list-api-tutorial.md

 ---
 publishedAt: '2024-06-17T00:00:00'
 title: 'Building Todo List API, Once Again.'
-description: "Build a simple Todo List API with January’s CanonLang and extensions, then connect GitHub and deploy to Fly.io—step-by-step walkthrough."
+description: 'Build a simple Todo List API with January’s CanonLang and extensions, then connect GitHub and deploy to Fly.io—step-by-step walkthrough.'

+featured: 100
 ---

 Chances you’ve built a todo list app/website before is high, especially in your early days.
 Todo list is about the next step after printing “Hello World“.